Corporate governance in SMEs

-Corporate governance principles have always been associated with large, listed and well established entities.
-With the phrase “corporate governance” referring to structures and processes for the direction and control of companies, mainly focusing on the relationships amongst the major role players like the management, board of directors, controlling shareholders, minority shareholders and other stakeholders.
+Corporate governance principles have always been associated with large, listed and well-established entities.
+With the phrase “corporate governance” referring to structures and processes for the direction and control of companies, mainly focusing on the relationships among the major role players like the management, board of directors, controlling shareholders, minority shareholders and other stakeholders.

-The distinction, however between the abovementioned major players are not as evident in most small and medium enterprises (SME’s), which are usually unlisted.
-However with the introduction of the King III, South Africa’s recognised code of corporate governance and its recommendations, SME’s depending on whether owner managed or non-owner managed should also aspire to follow sound governance practices and principles so as to reap the long term benefits such as business sustainability and stakeholder confidence which will ultimately assist with the grown of the SME into larger well established organisation.
+The distinction, however, between these major players is not as evident in most small and medium enterprises (SMEs), which are usually unlisted.
+However, with the introduction of King III, South Africa’s recognised code of corporate governance and its recommendations, SMEs depending on whether owner-managed or non-owner-managed should also aspire to follow sound governance practices and principles to reap the long-term benefits, such as business sustainability and stakeholder confidence, which will ultimately assist with the growth of the SME into a larger, well-established organisation.

-Therefore it is encouraged that SME’s consider the application of sound corporate governance to their business operations from the very on set and not only when they have grown into larger organisation or apply for listing.
-The discussion to follow will focus of some of the recommended principles in the King III that SME’s should apply.
-These principles includes amongst others ethical leadership and corporate citizenship of the SME’s, strategies taken by the SME’s, structures of the SME’s and responsibilities within the SME’s.
+Therefore, it is encouraged that SMEs consider the application of sound corporate governance to their business operations from the very onset and not only when they have grown into larger organisations or apply for listing.
+The discussion to follow will focus of some of the recommended principles in King III that SMEs should apply.
+These principles include, among others, ethical leadership and corporate citizenship of the SMEs, strategies taken by the SMEs, structures of the SMEs and responsibilities within the SMEs.

-Governance within an organisations rests on effective leadership based on ethical foundation.
-This is evident through leadership adopting the four ethical principles, which are responsibility, accountability, fairness and transparency in their decisions.
-These fundamental principles and ethical values apply to all SME’s irrespective of nature and size.
+These fundamental principles and ethical values apply to all SMEs irrespective of nature and size.
 The ultimate accountability therefore rests with the owner or the board.
-Natural citizenship entails the state of being vested with the rights, privileges and duties.
-Therefore being a corporate citizen implies that the Board or in case of owner managed SME’s is not only responsible for the organisation’s financial bottom line, but also its impact on society and the environment in which it operate, since stakeholders are not only shareholders but also includes other groups affected by or affecting the organisation’s operations such as inter alia employees, suppliers, creditors and the community in which the organisation operates.
+Natural citizenship entails the state being vested with rights, privileges and duties.
+Therefore being a corporate citizen implies that the board or, in case of owner-managed SMEs the owner, is not only responsible for the organisation’s financial bottom line, but also its impact on society and the environment in which it operates, since stakeholders are not only shareholders but also include other groups affected by or affecting the organisation’s operations such as, inter alia, employees, suppliers, creditors and the community in which the organisation operates.

-Strategic thinking relates to what the organisation wants to be and/or do/achieve and strategic planning relates to how the organisation is going to achieve the strategic vision.
+Strategic thinking relates to what the organisation wants to be and/or do or achieve, and strategic planning relates to how the organisation is going to achieve the strategic vision.
 This would include considering and preparing the required business plan/action plan, structures and processes required.
-However in this is not the case in most owner managed SME’s, the visions and strategies of the organisation are entrenched only in the mind of the owner and in most cases such visions and strategies are not shared with other members of the organisation to evaluate.
-On the same note the business plan or action plan is not properly followed and this leads to impulsive decision making which can result in negative consequences on the origination and its corporate citizenship.
-Therefore strategy development processes should address the continuous changing business environment and market conditions that which the organisation operates within.
+However, this is not the case in most owner-managed SMEs, where the visions and strategies of the organisation are entrenched only in the mind of the owner and, in most cases, are not shared with other members of the organisation to evaluate.
+On the same note, if the business plan or action plan is not properly followed, this can lead to impulsive decision-making, which can result in negative consequences for the organisation and its corporate citizenship.
+Therefore, strategy development processes should address the continuous changing business environment and market conditions in which the organisation operates.

-The structures of an organisation ensures its prosperity as there will be checks and balances in place to ensure that the not only the stakeholders of the organisation perform effectively.
-The King III recommends that the board should consist of a majority of non-executive directors and individuals with the appropriate skills, experience and knowledge to contribute to the board decisions.
-Owner Managed SME’s will very often not have the financial muscle to appoint non-executive directors.
-It is suggested that, when considering a major decision the owner invites or obtain outside objective inputs from knowledgeable people who are not involved in the day to day management of the business.
+The structures of an organisation ensure its prosperity, as there will be checks and balances in place to safeguard that not only the stakeholders of the organisation perform effectively.
+King III recommends that the board should consist of a majority of non-executive directors and individuals with the appropriate skills, experience and knowledge to contribute to board decisions.
+Owner-managed SMEs will very often not have the financial muscle to appoint non-executive directors.
+It is suggested that, when considering a major decision, the owner invites or obtains outside objective inputs from knowledgeable people who are not involved in the day-to-day management of the business.

-In most SME’s the same individual will fulfill multiple roles within the organisation.
-The individual is tasked with these difficult responsibilities, must ensure that he considers decisions and acts from the perspective of a specific role player at different times to avoid conflicts of interests and ensure independence which may prove to be difficult as the lines between different roles can become burry.
-Hence the best method to differentiate between the different roles is to have a document setting the roles, responsibilities and duties of each.
-For example the Companies Act list the duties of directors in section 76 therefor the same rules and duties should also apply to SME’s especially the general principles to act in the best interest of the organisation.
+In most SMEs the same individual will fulfil multiple roles within the organisation.
+The individual, tasked with these difficult responsibilities, must ensure that he considers decisions and acts from the perspective of a specific role player at different times to avoid conflicts of interests and ensure independence, which may prove to be difficult as the lines between different roles can become blurry.
+Hence the best method to differentiate between the different roles is to have a document setting out the roles, responsibilities and duties of each.
+For example, the Companies Act lists the duties of directors in section 76, therefore the same rules and duties should also apply to SMEs, especially the general principles to act in the best interest of the organisation.